Achieving better posture is a popular goal thanks to the explosion of interest in mobility and “prehab” focused training in recent years.

 Logitech M570 Wireless Mouse:

-Not only is the shape of this mouse ergonomically perfect, the trackball on the top allows for on screen cursor movement without moving your arm.
+Not only is the shape of the Logitech M570 wireless mouse ergonomically perfect, the trackball on the top allows for on screen cursor movement without moving your arm.
 This means, holding a better posture will be much easier when not performing wide arching, broad mouse strokes to move the cursor across the screen.

 The buttons on the mouse can also be programmed for common keyboard shortcuts and allow for easy backward/forward slideshow and browser navigation.